 Income taxes are accounted for under the asset and liability method.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax base and operating loss and tax credit carryforwards.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 The Company continually assesses the need for a tax valuation allowance based on all available information.
-As of December 31, 2012, and as a result of this assessment, the Company does not believe that its deferred tax assets are more likely than not to be realized.
+As of December 31, 2013, and as a result of this assessment, the Company believes that its deferred tax assets are more likely than not to be realized, and therefore, no valuation allowance has been recorded.
 In addition, the Company continuously evaluates its tax contingencies.

 Accounting for uncertainty in income taxes recognized in an enterprise's financial statements requires a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Also, consideration should be given to de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-There was no change to the net amount of assets and liabilities recognized in the consolidated balance sheets as a result of the Company's tax positions.
 Tax positions are subject to change in the future, as a number of years may elapse before a particular matter for which we have established a reserve is audited and finally resolved.
+Federal tax returns for tax years 2010 through 2012 remain open for examination as of March 31, 2014.